 Pine County requires building site permits in the following areas:

-- Shoreland areas are regulated by the Shoreland Ordinance and/or Kettle River Wild & Scenic Ordinance.
+- Shoreland areas are regulated under the Shoreland Ordinance and/or Kettle River Wild & Scenic Ordinance.
 Shoreland areas are generally located within 1,000 feet of all lakes and 300 feet landward of any designated river, creek, or stream and connecting floodplain.
 Kettle River Wild & Scenic areas are more extensive and are defined by State Statute.

 - Floodplains are regulated by the Floodplain Ordinance, can be more expansive than shorelands, and are determined through review of FEMA Floodplain maps and site specific elevations.
 Please visit the Floodplain Management page for additional information.

-State Building Code:
+State Building Code

 An informational brochure on the Minnesota Statewide Construction Standard is available at the bottom of this page.
 Please review this brochure for valuable State Code links, licensing information, and phone numbers.

-State Electrical Code:
+State Electrical Code